ogagaoghene/bookstore-react-redux/README.md

 # Bookstore

-> This is a simple bookstore project made following instructions while a student in Microverse.
+> A simple Bookstore React Application using redux reducers and actions.

 ## Built With